Key Takeaways

 ---

-This post is adapted from Module 6 of our Seed to Cup course.
+This post is part of our Seed to Cup series.
 Want to see real pretrilla analysis data from our lots?
-Join our free community at [skool.com/particular-3064](https://skool.com/particular-3064) for behind-the-scenes content from the dry mill.
+Join our free community at skool.com/particular-3064 for behind-the-scenes content from the dry mill and warehouse.

 Want to learn more?